chromatone/chromatone.center/content/practice/chroma/shader/index.md

 ---
 title: GPU shader
-description: A MIDI reactive GLSL shader as a direct visual mathematical interpretation of musical notes.
+description: A MIDI reactive GLSL shader as a direct visual mathematical interpretation of musical notes
 date: 2021-04-22
 ---